EllaBrands/stanDev/Prior-Choice-Recommendations.md

 Michael Betancourt has some related ideas here:  https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html

+# Default prior for treatment effects scaled based on the standard error of the estimate

+Erik van Zwet suggests an Edlin factor of 1/2.
+Assuming that the existing or published estimate is unbiased with known standard error, this corresponds to a default prior that is normal with mean 0 and sd equal to the standard error of the data estimate.
+This can't be right--for any given experiment, as you add data, the standard error should decline, so this would suggest that the prior depends on sample size.
+(On the other hand, the prior can often only be understood in the context of the likelihood; http://www.stat.columbia.edu/~gelman/research/published/entropy-19-00555-v2.pdf, so we can't rule out an improper or data-dependent prior out of hand.)

+Anyway, the discussion with Zwet got me thinking.
+If I see an estimate that's 1 se from 0, I tend not to take it seriously; I partially pool it toward 0.
+So if the data estimate is 1 se from 0, then, sure, the normal(0, se) prior seems reasonable as it pools the estimate halfway to 0.
+But if the data estimate is, say, 4 se's from zero, I wouldn't want to pool it halfway:  at this point, zero is not so relevant.
+This suggests something like a t prior.
+Again, though, the big idea here is to scale the prior based on the standard error of the estimate.

+Another way of looking at this prior is as a formalization of what we do when we see estimates of treatment effects.
+If the estimate is only 1 standard error away from zero, we don't take it too seriously:  sure, we take it as some evidence of a positive effect, but far from conclusive evidence--we partially pool it toward zero.
+If the estimate is 2 standard errors away from zero, we still think the estimate has a bit of luck to it--just think of the way in which researchers, when their estimate is 2 se's from zero, (a) get excited and (b) want to stop the experiment right there so as not to lose the magic--hence some partial pooling toward zero is still in order.
+And if the estimate is 4 se's from zero, we just tend to take it as is.

 # Generic prior for anything
   * Andrew has been using independent N(0,1), as in section 3 of this paper:  http://www.stat.columbia.edu/~gelman/research/published/stan_jebs_2.pdf
     * I don't mind the short tails; if you think they're a problem because you think a parameter could be far from 0, that's information that can and should be included in the prior